Studio 100: Made 4 Entertainment

-Made 4 Entertainment GmbH, also known as M4E GmbH was the German international brand management and media production & distribution subsidiary of Studio 100 Media in which to be owned by Belgian production group Studio 100 that specializes in children's & family entertainment and manages brands and licenses products.
-It was founded in November 2003 by Hans Ulrich Stoef, Michael Büttner, Oliver Jansen and Cees Wessels.
+Made 4 Entertainment GmbH, also known as M4E GmbH was the German international brand management and media production and distribution subsidiary of Studio 100 Media in which to be owned by Belgian production group Studio 100 that specializes in children's and family entertainment and manages brands and licenses products.
+It was founded in November 2003 by Hans Ulrich Stoef, Michael Büttner, Oliver Jansen, Cees Wessels and Ulli Sotef.

 By July 2007 ten years before Belgian production group Studio 100 acquired Made 4 Entertainment (M4E) in 2017, Made 4 Entertainment (M4E) entered publication on the Frankfurt Stock Exchange to booster their expanded properties.
 Three months later in October 2007, Made 4 Entertainment (M4E) established a joint venture production company with Berlin-based German animation studio Hahn Film AG named Lucky Punch with m4e handling finance and distribution rights to the projects with their joint venture company Lucky Punch AG.

+In April 2008, Made 4 Entertainment (M4E) signed a five-year co-production partnership with Italian animation production company Rainbow to develop and produce television series with M4E granting the rights to then-upcoming season of Rainbow's series Winx Club and its then-upcoming spin-off Pixie (now PopPixie) as the former would manage distribution to the two series alongside Rainbow whilst M4E and Rainbow would co-produce a new television series.

 In September 2008, Made 4 Entertainment (M4E) launched its own home entertainment label named m4e Home Entertainment to handle its third-party properties on DVD in Germany with m4e's partner EuroVideo handling DVD sales.

-In December 2008, Made 4 Entertainment (M4E) AG announced the acquisition of Dutch production & distribution company Telescreen, the acquisition of Telescreen included the library of Danish animation outfit Egmont Imagination and it also marked m4e's expansion into the Dutch television distribution industry and gave m4e their own Dutch international distribution subsidiary outside of m4e's region Germany with Telescreen retaining its properties whilst m4e's productions will now be distributed by the acquired company.
-One year later on February 19, 2009, following M4E's acquisition of Telescreen back in December 2008, m4e announced a restructure of their operations by merging their distribution activities with the distribution business of its Dutch international production & distribution subsidiary Telescreen with them taking international distribution of M4E's TV, new media and home entertainment rights outside of Germany-speaking territories as M4E launching a content and production management division under Lisette Looman's leadership with Telescreen's licensing division Telescreen Licensing & Merchandising was renamed to Telescreen Consumer Products and been placed under the new division following the restructuring.
+In December 2008, Made 4 Entertainment (M4E) AG announced the acquisition of Dutch production and distribution company Telescreen, the acquisition of Telescreen included the library of Danish animation outfit Egmont Imagination and it also marked m4e's expansion into the Dutch television distribution industry and gave m4e their own Dutch international distribution subsidiary outside of m4e's region Germany with Telescreen retaining its properties whilst m4e's productions will now be distributed by the acquired company.
+One year later on February 19, 2009, following M4E's acquisition of Telescreen back in December 2008, m4e announced a restructure of their operations by merging their distribution activities with the distribution business of its Dutch international production and distribution subsidiary Telescreen with them taking international distribution of M4E's TV, new media and home entertainment rights outside of Germany-speaking territories as M4E launching a content and production management division under Lisette Looman's leadership with Telescreen's licensing division Telescreen Licensing & Merchandising was renamed to Telescreen Consumer Products and been placed under the new division following the restructuring.
 A month later on March 31 following M4E's restructure of Telescreen, M4E and its Dutch subsidiary Telescreen acquired the worldwide rights to the Pinkeltje franchise.